 Math 2 is for B grade and higher students.
 However, top schools may look upon a Math 1 test as a cop out so only sit this test as a last resort.

 The English option is a literature test only.
-It contains approximately 60 mcq, split into 6-8 sections.
-Each section deals with text from different periods through history.
+It contains approximately 60 MCQ, split into 6-8 sections.
+Each section deals with text from different periods in history.
 You need to be scoring very well in your high school classes to do well in this subject test.